 This strategy sets out our vision for ending violence against women and girls.
 This is an ambitious vision which will be realised through a robust action plan.
-We are working closely with residents, survivors, and multi-agency partners to develop this to address our 4 strategic objectives:
+We are working closely with residents, survivors, and multi-agency partners to develop this in order to address our four strategic objectives: